DeNA/PyTorch_YOLOv3/README.md

 <p align="left"><img src="data/innsbruck_result.png" height="160"\>  <img src="data/mountain_result.png" height="160"\></p>

 ## What's New
+- **19/12/17 Now our repo exactly reproduces the train / eval performance of darknet!**
+- **19/12/17 AP difference of evaluation between darknet and our repo has been eliminated by modifying the postprocess: one-hot class output to multiple-class output.**
-- **19/05/05 We have verified that our repo exactly reproduces darknet's training using the default configuration, with COCO AP ~= 0.277 on train / val2017.**
+- 19/05/05 We have verified that our repo exactly reproduces darknet's training using the default configuration, with COCO AP ~= 0.277 on train / val2017.
 - 19/02/12 verified inference COCO AP [IoU=0.50:0.95] = 0.297 with val2017, 416x416, batchsize = 8 and w/o random distortion
 - 18/11/27 [COCO AP results of darknet (training) are reproduced with the same training conditions](#performance)
 - 18/11/20 verified inference COCO AP [IoU=0.50:0.95] = 0.302 (paper: 0.310), val5k, 416x416